Municipal Energy Manager Program

 Then submit an Expression of Interest to indicate your municipality’s interest in participating in the program.
 For assistance with the form, please email contact@mccac.ca.

-To take full advantage of both years of funding in the Municipal Energy Manager Program, applications must be submitted by December 13th, 2024 and the Energy Manager must start by March 2025.
-Applications received after this date will not be eligible for the full two years of funding due to the program cut-off date.
+Eligible municipalities will be invited to submit an application for funding.
+Participants interested in maximizing both years of funding in the Municipal Energy Manager program must submit their applications by January 31, 2025, and ensure the Energy Manager starts by March 31, 2025.
+Applications submitted after this deadline will not qualify for the full two years of funding due to the program cut-off date.

 This program is administered by the Municipal Climate Change Action Centre and funded by the Government of Alberta.

-Learn how municipal energy managers throughout Alberta are making real change.
+Learn how municipal energy managers throughout Alberta are making real change

 “With 750 City staff spread across several sites, I knew that I had to find a way to broaden our reach to engage as many staff as possible to see the greatest success.
 A foundational piece of our employee engagement has been the creation of and recruitment for the Energy Management Team.”